TectHost/TSetSpawn/README.md

 - Sends all players to spawn
 - Delete spawn & ftspawn with command
 - Fireworks on spawn
+- Different time in cancel-on-move according to a permission

 # Commands
 - /setspawn